-The City continued efforts to locate, map, and screen storm water outfalls during the permit year.
-During this permit year, 150 outfalls have been located and evaluated for the presence of non-stormwater discharges.
-The City completed the area in Figure 2.6 designated for permit year 2021.
+During this permit year, 98 outfalls have been located and evaluated for the presence of non-stormwater discharges.
+The City screened all regulated outfalls designated for permit year 2022.
 There were no illicit discharges identified during the inspections.

-The City's IDDE Program describes the approach and use of best available technology for completing an Outfall Reconnaissance Inventory (ORI) to map and screen stormwater outfalls.
-A mobile application, through ArcGIS Collector, was used to convert the ORI form into an electronic format.
+The City utilizes best available technology for completing an Outfall Reconnaissance Inventory (ORI) to map and screen stormwater outfalls.
+A mobile application was used to convert the ORI form into an electronic format.